LingmoOS/LingmoOS/shell/frameworks/qqc2-desktop-style/README.md

 #endif
 ```

-## Differences from QQC2 Breeze Style
+## Differences from QQC2 Ocean Style

 QQC2 Desktop Style should be used in desktop applications thanks to its native QStyling, making it look and feel like a QtWidgets application.
-However it has a noticeable performance impact on mobile systems like Plasma Mobile and Android.
+However it has a noticeable performance impact on mobile systems like Lingmo Mobile and Android.
 It's also desirable to avoid using QtWidgets on those platforms too.

-It's recommended to use [QQC2 Breeze Style](https://invent.kde.org/plasma/qqc2-breeze-style) as shown above for those platforms.
-It replicates the Breeze visual design without depending on QStyle.
+It's recommended to use [QQC2 Ocean Style](https://invent.kde.org/lingmo/qqc2-ocean-style) as shown above for those platforms.
+It replicates the Ocean visual design without depending on QStyle.

 ## Building